Bitcoin-com/wormhole-scaffold-next/README.md

 This scaffold is a basic [nextjs](https://zeit.co/blog/next5) app w/ `BITBOX` instantiated and ready to roll.

+[More info about BITBOX](https://www.bitbox.earth/).
 This project was bootstrapped with [Create Next App](https://github.com/segmentio/create-next-app).

 ## Table of Contents